BMW i4 Review & Prices

 Boot space

-Keep the back seats upright and there’s 470 litres of luggage room.
+Keep the back seats upright and there’s 470 litres of luggage room - there are SUVs with less space than that.
 Lift the hatchback and there’s a wide opening for loading up, and only a slight lip to load items over.
 On the other hand, the parcel shelf is a solid unit that doesn’t lift with the hatchback, although you can always take it out if it gets in the way.

 Fold the seats down and that space increases to 1,290 litres, and the seat backs lie almost flat.
 However, you do need to use the catches on the top of the back seat - there’s no lever to pull by the tailgate.

-The back seats split 60/40, and there’s a central hatch to open if you want to carry long items like skis as well as passengers.
+The back seats split 40:20:40, allowing you to carry long items like skis as well as passengers.

 Lift the boot floor and you’ll find space for the charging cables.
 Just remember to get them out before you pack if you’re going on a long journey and will need to recharge on route.